urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 The navigation part follows the next structure:
 - Get the position of the car relative to the map.
 - Expand a aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.
-- Once the cell with less cost is founded, check if the target is reached and end navigation in case it is.
+- Once the cell with less cost is founded, check if the target is reached (with some tolerance) and end navigation in case it is.
 - Convert cell coordinates with minimum cost to world coordinates relative to the taxi and calculate speeds the following way:
   - **angular_speed:** is calculated as the tan of these coordinates.